 Equine bones / skeleton

-- A horse has 205 bones – one less than the rider!
+- A horse has 205 bones – one fewer than the rider!

 - The ribcage is the largest structure of the horse’s skeleton.